MSPs warn ministers of absence of 'affordability' in decision-making

-A cross party group of MSPs has warned of an absence of “affordability” within the Scottish Government’s decision-making process.
+A cross party group of MSPs has warned of a lack of a fkey focus on “affordability” within the Scottish Government’s decision-making process.

 The hard hitting report by Holyrood's finance and public administration committee, published today, criticises ministers for short-term thinking on public finances.